-- 1. Every time the assay is run, a Positive Control, a Negative Control, and a Buffer Control must be included. - 2.
+- 1. A Positive Control (4+ homogeneous), a Minimally Positive Control (1+ homogeneous), a Negative Control, and a Buffer Control must be included with each run. - 2.
 It is recommended that the Controls be read prior to evaluating the test samples.
-If the Controls do not appear as described, results may be invalid. - a.
-Negative Control characterized by the absence of specific fluorescence and a red, or dull green, background staining of all cells due to counterstain. - b.
-Positive Control (homogeneous pattern) characterized by apple-green fluorescence.
-The homogeneous staining pattern is a diffused uniform staining of the entire nucleus. - 3.
-Additional Controls may be tested according to guidelines or requirements of local, state, and/or federal regulations or accrediting organizations.
-NOTE: - a.
-Non-specific reagent trapping may exist.
-It is important to adequately wash Slides to eliminate false positive results. - b.
-The intensity of the observed fluorescence may vary with the microscope and filter system used. - c.
-Non-nuclear staining of the cell substrate may be observed with some human sera.
+If the controls do not appear as described, results may be invalid. - a.
+Negative Control characterized by the absence of specific fluorescence and a red background staining of all cells due to counterstain. - b.
+Homogeneous Positive Control characterized by apple-green fluorescence.
+The staining pattern is a diffused uniform staining of the entire nucleus. - 3.
+Additional controls may be tested according to guidelines or requirements of local, state, and/or federal regulations or accrediting organizations.

+NOTES: Non-specific reagent trapping may exist.
+It is important to adequately wash slides to eliminate false positive results.
+The intensity of the observed fluorescence may vary with the microscope and filter system used.
+Additional controls may be tested according to guidelines or requirements of local, state, and/or federal regulations or accrediting organizations.